sequelize/website/versioned_docs/version-6.x.x/core-concepts/model-basics.md

   // boolean, or a string.
 If you provide the same string for multiple columns, they will form a
   // composite unique key.
 Note that this does not work with neither Sequelize.define() nor
   // QueryInterface.createTable().
 Details here: https://github.com/sequelize/sequelize/issues/14039
+  // In such cases, you should use the `unique` property of the `indexes` options argument
   uniqueOne: { type: DataTypes.STRING,  unique: 'compositeIndex' },
   uniqueTwo: { type: DataTypes.INTEGER, unique: 'compositeIndex' },